lilab-bcb/cumulus/docs/spaceranger.rst

 		  	- "cumulusprod" for backup images on Docker Hub.
 		  - "quay.io/cumulus"
 		  - "quay.io/cumulus"
-		* - spaceranger_mkfastq_docker_registry
-		  - Docker registry to use for ``spaceranger mkfastq``.
-		    Default is the registry to which only Broad users have access.
-		    See :ref:`bcl2fastq-docker` for making your own registry.
-		  - "gcr.io/broad-cumulus"
-		  - "gcr.io/broad-cumulus"
 		* - zones
-		  - Google cloud zones
+		  - Google cloud zones.
+For GCP Batch backend, the zones are automatically restricted by the Batch settings.
 		  - "us-central1-a us-west1-a"
 		  - "us-central1-a us-central1-b us-central1-c us-central1-f us-east1-b us-east1-c us-east1-d us-west1-a us-west1-b us-west1-c"
 		* - num_cpu
-		  - Number of cpus to request for one node for spaceranger mkfastq and spaceranger count
+		  - Number of cpus to request for one node for spaceranger count
 		  - 32
 		  - 32
 		* - memory
-		  - Memory size string for spaceranger mkfastq and spaceranger count
+		  - Memory size string for spaceranger count
 		  - "120G"
 		  - "120G"
-		* - mkfastq_disk_space
-		  - Optional disk space in GB for mkfastq
-		  - 1500
-		  - 1500
 		* - count_disk_space
 		  - Disk space in GB needed for spaceranger count
 		  - 500